YoanDo/redux-training/readme.md

 # Learn Redux

-A simple React + Redux implementation.
+A simple React + Redux implementation to keep training.
+Based on Wes Boss video.

 ## Running

 First `npm install` to grab all the necessary dependencies.

 Then run `npm start` and open <localhost:7770> in your browser.